alpersonalwebsite/react/README.md

 ## Before starting

+_2/21/19 UPDATE_:
-_2/21/19 UPDATE_: Many things happened in React and its ecosystem.
-I will try to update the sections to React 16.\*.\* and go deeper in the “Life cycle” paragraph.\*
+Many things happened in React and its ecosystem.
+I will try to update the sections to React 16.\*.\* and go deeper in the “Life cycle” paragraph.\* Also, I will be splitting sections in sub-sections for better understanding and organization.

 After several years of contributing, mentoring and working with React and Redux (among other related technologies of `JAMStack`), I decided to “put together” some notes linked to recurrent doubts and contrarieties that friends and co-workers have faced.